Sean Combs sexual misconduct allegations: Civil lawsuits

-On October 1, 2024, the Washington Post reported that a team of lawyers would be filing as many as 122 more lawsuits against Combs and persons related to Combs, covering assaults that took place during the 2000s and 2010s.
+On October 1, 2024, The Washington Post reported that a team of lawyers would be filing as many as 122 more lawsuits against Combs and persons related to Combs, covering assaults that took place during the 2000s and 2010s.
 Plaintiffs, twenty-five of whom were minors at the time of the alleged incidents, are both male and female.
 Tony Buzbee, one of the attorneys on the team, said most of the alleged assaults took place in New York State.
 Half of the alleged victims say they had reported the assault to police, to a doctor, or to the FBI.
 Some claim to have been drugged or offered hush money.
 Additional potential defendants other than Combs were also to be named in the lawsuits: "The names that we're going to name, assuming our investigators confirm and corroborate what we've been told, are names that will shock you", Buzbee stated at a press conference in Houston.
 "I'm talking here about not just the cowardly but complicit bystanders, that is those people that we know watched this behavior occur and did nothing.
 And I'm talking about the people that participated, encouraged it, egged it on.
 They know who they are."
 Buzbee filed the first six of these lawsuits in New York federal court on October 13, 2024.
 Andrew Van Arsdale of the AVA Law Group, which is working with Buzbee, said they have heard from some 3 thousand people with abuse allegations against Combs, and the team is currently actively examining another 100 potential cases.
-Erica Wolff, a member of Combs's legal team, told the BBC that Combs "looks forward to proving his innocence and vindicating himself in court, where the truth will be established based on evidence, not speculation".
+Erica Wolff, a member of Combs' legal team, told the BBC that Combs "looks forward to proving his innocence and vindicating himself in court, where the truth will be established based on evidence, not speculation".
 On October 14, Combs faced six additional lawsuits from accusers.
 On October 21, seven new lawsuits from accusers were filed against Combs.
 On October 28, two lawsuits were filed alleging that Combs drugged and sexually assaulted a 10-year-old boy in a New York hotel room, in 2005, following a planned audition, and that Combs and a bodyguard sexually assaulted a 17-year-old male during an audition for the MTV reality show Making the Band in 2008, which was executive produced and hosted by Combs.